awslabs/aws-crt-nodejs/README.md

 ### Dependencies

 Requirements:
+* Node.js 10.16 or newer

+### Build Dependencies

+If you'd like to run a custom build, you'll need the following:
 * Clang 3.9+ or GCC 4.4+
 * libssl-dev (on Linux/Unix POSIX platforms)
 * cmake 3.1+
-* Node.js 10.x or newer

 #### Linux/Unix
 ```bash